lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 The `getAnAnswer...` function returns a `Promise` that (we hope) will eventually be _fulfilled_ by, or _resolve_ to, the `answer` we're looking for.
 Then that `answer` can be fed to any chained `then` handler functions, or, in the sorry case of failure to achieve its objective, the `Promise` can be _rejected_—often with a _reason_—and `catch` handler functions can take care of these situations.

 There's more to `Promises`, but I'll try to keep the examples here straightforward (or at least commented).
-I urge you to do some informative reading if you're still new to Promises.
+I urge you to do some [informative reading](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise) if you're still new to Promises.

 **Note**: I use certain ES6/ES2015 features in the example code for service workers because browsers that support service workers also support these features.
-Specifically here I am using arrow functions and template strings.
+Specifically here I am using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings).

 ### Other service worker necessities

 It's also important to note that service workers **require HTTPS** to work.
-There is an important and useful exception to this rule: service workers work for `localhost`, which is a relief because setting up local SSL can sometimes be a slog.
+There is an important and useful exception to this rule: service workers work for `localhost` on insecure `http`, which is a relief because setting up local SSL can sometimes be a slog.

-At time of writing, these examples fully work in Chrome (what version, Lyza?) and (Firefox beta??).
+**TODO** At time of writing, these examples fully work in Chrome (what version, Lyza?) and (Firefox beta??).
 There's hope for other browsers shipping service worker in the near future.

 ## Building a service worker

+Now that we've taken care of some theory, we can start putting together our service worker.

 ### Installing and activating our service worker